dennyaby/PolyglotReader/Docs/Ideas.md

 # Ideas

+0. Add library of free resources for languages (some classic works, articles, something).
+Maybe add supervised translations or guides on grammatic structure seen in text.
+Still add posibility to add your own books.
+And add book store.

 1. Functionality to add place where user has finished reading (exact place on the page).
 So when user continues to read this mark is reset, or when user adds new mark old is erased.
 2. Think about folders (custom folders (user create what he wants) or auto filtering (by language for example)).
 3. Some cool custom animation when opening and closing a book.